ShoYamanishi/SDFont/README.md

 * -enable_dead_reckoning : Experimental.
 Switch to enable the dead reckoning algorithm.
 See notes below.

+* -reverse_y_direction_for_glyphs: Switch to reverse the vertical orientation of the glyphs in the PNG texture file.
+It's turned off by default.
+Turn it on, if you want to align the vertical direction of the glyphs in the texture to the direction of the rectangles in the vertices for rendering.

 ## NOTES on the Dead Reckoning Algorithm
 The command-line switch *-enable_dead_reckoning* enables an implementation of the dead reckoning algorithm proposed by [Grevera](https://www.sciencedirect.com/science/article/abs/pii/S1077314204000682).
 It works like dynamic programming.
 It assumes that for each point *v* on the grid on which the glyph is drawn, the closest point to the particular set of points has Bellman-equation like characteristics with respect to the neighbors of *v*.
 It works much faster than the original vicinity search algorithm.
 However, the quality of the output seems much worse.